-We all have yeast on our bodies and in our bodies.
+We all have yeast on and in our bodies.
 It only becomes a problem if something causes it to overgrow.
 If you have sufficient amounts of healthy bacteria in your gut, then it will keep yeast at the appropriate levels.
 If you take antibiotics (or even lots of Grapefruit Seed Extract), you’ll kill off the healthy bacteria in your gut and the yeast can overgrow leading to systemic candida.
 I should also note here that there are at least 10 different strains of candida… some are more stubborn than others.

 I’m guessing this is what’s led to your yeast issue since your kiddo has had repeated ear infections and medications from it.
 Honestly, I’m not sure if antibiotic ear drops can cause this type of unbalance between healthy and unhealthy bacteria in the gut or if it’s only from oral antibiotics, but something has upset your little one’s balance in order for the yeast to overgrow.

 Another common cause is diet.
-We Americans tend to eat way to many carbs and way to much sugar.
+We Americans tend to eat way too many carbs and way too much sugar.
 Even eating a lot of fruit can be a problem… especially if you’re dealing with yeast.
-Yeast feed off of sugar.
+Yeast feeds off of sugar.
 Carbs break down into sugars in the gut.
 You said you’d been on a sugar and carb free diet for months so that’s a step in the right direction.

 Medication can definitely get rid of yeast, but it also has a negative side you should know about.
 There are two things you need to consider when using yeast medications.

 If the common antifungal medication (Nystatin) doesn’t work, keep in mind that the stronger antifungal meds are some of the worst medications for your liver.
-Just be aware that every time you use these on yourself and your kid… and with yeast it can be a lot… you’re slowly damaging your liver.
+Every time you use these on yourself and your kid… and with yeast it can be a lot… you’re slowly damaging your liver.

-To me… with what I know now… meds are not my first option.
-I can’t stand thrush… especially when nursing.
-Everything in me wants to run to the doctor and grab the Nystatin prescription they’ll be throwing at me so I can get rid of it quickly as soon as it shows up, but when I consider the above things… I decide to go natural first.
-Save the meds for when you REALLY need them.
+To me, with what I know now, meds are not my first option.
+I can’t stand thrush, especially when nursing.
+Everything in me wants to run to the doctor and grab the Nystatin prescription they’ll be throwing at me so I can get rid of it quickly as soon as it shows up, but when I consider the above things, I decide to go natural first and save the meds for when I REALLY need them.
 That’s what they were made for.

 1. Start with diet

-- If you’re suffering with yeast in your gut… cut out all carbs and sugar.
+- If you’re suffering from yeast in your gut, cut out all carbs and sugar.
 It’s TOUGH, but it will help.
 Yeast feed off these things so getting rid of them in your diet will help get rid of the yeast.

 - Drink herbal tea that has antifungal properties to help kill off any extra yeast in your gut.

 - Replace healthy bacteria in your gut using probiotics and fermented or cultured foods.
-Yogurt, kiefer, kombucha, sauerkraut and other similar foods can help.
+Yogurt, kefir, kombucha, sauerkraut and other similar foods can help.